 Patients may find that adding T3, in the form of Cytomel or via a compounded, time-released T3, to their levothyroxine (T4), resolves symptoms.
 Others seem to feel best on the natural desiccated T4/T3 drug Armour Thyroid, which has been available by prescription for more than 100 years.

 Can you head down to the local health food store, pick up some supplements, make a few dietary changes and fix your thyroid problem yourself?
 Probably not.
 Your thyroid hormonal balance is complex.
 Thyroid hormone is related to and interacts with many other hormones and neurotransmitters.
-High levels of cortisol and inflammatory markers have been associated with decreased thyroid function.
+Research also links high levels of cortisol and inflammatory markers with decreased thyroid function.

-High levels of cortisol (which can also be caused by high stress levels, low testosterone, etc.) can directly lead to suppression of pituitary TSH secretion, and impair conversion of T4 to T3, and can impair serotonin function.
+High levels of cortisol (also be caused by high stress levels, low testosterone, etc.) can suppress pituitary TSH secretion, impair conversion of T4 to T3, and can impair serotonin function.
 Thyroid function and serotonin activity are highly linked.
-In hypothyroidism, serotonin production is reduced.
-Adequate serotonin production is necessary to maintain thyroid hormone levels.
-Both need to be addressed in order to optimize function.
+Hypothyroidism reduces serotonin production.
+Our bodies need adequate serotonin to maintain thyroid hormone levels.
+Addressing both optimizes function.

 Treating thyroid alone without balancing other hormones often results in less than optimal results.
 Appropriate treatment can prevent the condition from progressing and causing more weight gain and atherosclerosis along the way.
 Untreated or undertreated hypothyroidism can cause infertility, endanger pregnancy, or cause other hormonal problems, such as erratic menstrual cycles or difficult menopause.

 Nutrients required for T4 manufacture include the following:

 - Vitamins A, E, B2, B3, B6, and C

 - Nutrients required to convert T4 to the more active T3 are zinc and selenium.